-- (1) The Minister may, by notice in the Gazette, amend the list of accountable institutions in Schedule 1 to- - (a) add to the list any person or category of persons if the Minister reasonably believes that that person or category of persons is used, or is likely to be used in future, for money laundering purposes; - (b) delete any institution or category of institutions from the list if the Minister reasonably believes that that institution or category of institutions is not being used, and is not likely to be used in the future, for money laundering purposes; or - (c) make technical changes to the list. - (2) Before the Minister amends Schedule 1 in terms of subsection (1)(a) or (b), the Minister must consult the Council and the Centre, and- - (a) if only one person or institution will be affected by the proposed amendment, give that person or institution at least 30 days' written notice to submit written representations to the Minister; or
+- (1) The Minister may, by notice in the Gazette, amend the list of accountable institutions in Schedule 1 to- - add to the list any person or category of persons if the Minister reasonably believes that that person or category of persons is used, or is likely to be used in future, for money laundering purposes; - (b) delete any institution or category of institutions from the list if the Minister reasonably believes that that institution or category of institutions is not being used, and is not likely to be used in the future, for money laundering purposes; or - (c) make technical changes to the list.

+- (2) Before the Minister amends Schedule 1 in terms of subsection (1)(a) or (b), the Minister must consult the Centre, and- - (a) if only one person or institution will be affected by the proposed amendment, give that person or institution at least 30 days' written notice to submit written representations to the Minister; or - (b) if a category of persons or institutions will be affected by the proposed amendment, by notice in the Gazette give persons or institutions belonging to that category at least 60 days' written notice to submit written representations to the Minister.